 Regardless of any possible ulterior motive, the one teaching English to you is absolutely correct: language nuance exists within the context of what is written or being said.

-Information you can find through context includes when actions happen, and the general tone or mood of the piece.
+The information you can find through context includes when actions happen, and the general tone or mood of the piece.

 We will discuss mood in our next section.